How are digital marketing metrics effectively measured for success with brand growth? You’re probably thinking: leads and sales.

 - 5 Psychology-Backed Ways to Improve Your Email Click-Through Rate

 16. Cost Per Click

-This digital marketing success metric reflects the amount you pay for each individual click.
+These online advertising metrics reflect the amount you pay for each individual click a user performs.
 This is relevant as it directly relates to your overall marketing budget in this area.
 Your budget can only go so far; the lower your CPC, that farther it goes.

 17. Cost Per Conversion

-However, if you’re running an ecommerce website where users can add something to a cart and convert then and there, CPC is a must-track metric.
-Simply put, this metric tells you how much it costs to convert a site visitor into a sale.
+However, if you’re running an ecommerce website where users can add something to a cart and convert there, CPC is a must-track metric.
+Simply put, these digital marketing analytics tell you how much it costs to convert a site visitor into a sale.